tier4/driving_log_replayer/docs/use_case/annotationless_perception.en.md

           predicted_path_deviation_1.00: { min: 10.0, max: 10.0, mean: 10.0 }
         PassRange: 0.5-1.05 # lower[<=1.0]-upper[>=1.0] # The test will pass under the following `condition threshold * lower <= Σ deviation / len(deviation) <= threshold * upper`
       BUS: # classification key
-        # Threshold: {} # If Metrics are specified from result.jsonl of a previous test, the value here will be overwritten.
-If it is a dictionary type, it can be empty.
         Threshold:
+          # Only lateral_deviation is evaluated.
-          lateral_deviation: { min: 10.0, max: 10.0, mean: 10.0 }
+          lateral_deviation: { max: 10.0 } # Only max is evaluated.
-          yaw_deviation: { min: 10.0, max: 10.0, mean: 10.0 }
-          predicted_path_deviation_5.00: { min: 10.0, max: 10.0, mean: 10.0 }
-          predicted_path_deviation_3.00: { min: 10.0, max: 10.0, mean: 10.0 }
-          predicted_path_deviation_2.00: { min: 10.0, max: 10.0, mean: 10.0 }
-          predicted_path_deviation_1.00: { min: 10.0, max: 10.0, mean: 10.0 }
         PassRange: 0.5-1.05 # lower[<=1.0]-upper[>=1.0] # The test will pass under the following `condition threshold * lower <= Σ deviation / len(deviation) <= threshold * upper`
 ```

 #### Specify by launch argument

 This method is assumed to be used mainly.

-If the file path of result.jsonl output from a past test is specified, the metrics values from past tests can be used as threshold values.
+If the file path of result.jsonl output from past tests is specified, the metrics values from past tests are used as threshold values.
+However, since the metrics for all classes output by past tests are described, this function cannot be used if you wish to exclude specific classes from evaluation.

 The passing range can also be specified as an argument.

 An image of its use is shown below.